neuronsimulator/nrn/neuron/neuron/classes/savstate.rst

         binary state data to the beginning of the file.
         On return the file is closed unless the second arg exists and is 1.
-In that case, extra computer state information may be written to the file, e.g. :meth:`Random.Random` . :func:`seq`
+In that case, extra computer state information may be written to the file, e.g. :meth:`Random.seq`.